shakeel-mohammed/client-server/report.md

 What exactly is Largest Round Robin?
 How does it work?
 A little bit about the Largest Round Robin algorithm.
 It works by scheduling jobs to servers that are of the type in the system have the highest number of cores.
 Eg, if there are a total of 5 servers: 1x supersilk (16 cores), 2x joon (12 cores), 2x juju (8 cores), the type of servers which the largest number of cores would be supersilk, even if at the time of job scheduling, there are more available cores on a joon server, as per largest round robin, the job should still be scheduled on the supersilk server.
 In this algorithm, all servers expect the ones of the largest type are ignored throughout the whole run.

-The design achieves LLR by the use of the following components within the Client: [for later, rename the Client.java to Main.java or App.java]
+The design achieves job scheduling by Largest Round Robin by the use of the following components: [for later, rename the Client.java to Main.java or App.java]
-## A ConfigDataLoader class
+## ConfigDataLoader
 This componment allows us to create a central singleton object that's primary purpose is to server as a configuration parameter store.
 It reads parameters (key/value pairs) from the config.properties file and makes those values available to our application.
 Our application is then able to extract those configurable parameters and change it's behaviour, without needing to re-compile the code.

-## A ClientServerConnection class
+## ClientServerConnection
 This component is responsible for handling the socket connection between the client and the ds-sim server.
 It is a singleton instance that can be utilised by any other class that needs to send/receive messages to/from the server.
 The interface provides a standardized way in which each message is sent, and it supports the use of a buffer passed into the sendMessage function, this will tell the object to expect a multi-line response and use the buffer to parse it.
 The class itself is not responsible for the initialisation of the buffer because the size of the buffer varies depending on the requirements of the component sending/receiving the message.

-3. An Orchestrator class
+## Orchestrator
+This component is resposinble for implementing the Largest Round Robin algorithm.
+It is where we would go to add support for more alogrithms.
+The Orchestrator uses the methods provided by the SimulatedSystem, SimulatedServer, and Job classes to decide which scheduling decisions should be made.

-4. A SimulatedSystem class
+## SimulatedSystem
+This component is responsible for containing information on the simulated system which the ds-sim server provides.
+This is where we go to find the largest type of server, number of servers, etc.

-5. A SimulatedServer class
+## SimulatedServer
-6. A JobInformationBuilder class
-7. A JobInformation class
+Each instance of this component represents one server which exists in the ds-sim server.
+It contains information on the type of server, number of cores, number of jobs running, etc.

-8. A Job class
+## Job
+Each instance of this component represents one job which has been sent to the client by the ds-sim server.
+It contains information on the state of the job, job ID, start time, end time, estimated run time, as well as the amount of cores, memory, and disk required to process the job.
+Each job instance also contains a method which can be used to generate a query that can be sent to the ds-sim server in order to query a list of servers capable of processing the job.

+The following components allow the system to standardise the instantiation of a job object.
+This is because the ds-sim server is capable of providing job information in more than one format. e.g:
+- response to LSTJ command
+- response to REDY command
+With the use of the two components below, we can correctly format the job information in both scenarios.
+## JobInformationBuilder
+Uses the builder pattern to construct and return a JobInformation object based on the format of the stringifed job provided (response to LSTJ vs REDY command)

+## Job Information
+A Job Information object contains the correctly mapped attributes of one job.

 Our design also needs to be easily extendible to support additional algorithms in the future.
 This meant that these scheduling decisions should not be baked into each component, but rather, they should provide the tools for the task implementing the algorithm to make informed decisions.
-The decision making should be handled entirely by one component, and it should be extendable to allow for decisions based on different rules (more algorithms).
+The decision making should be handled entirely by one component (the Orchestrator), and it should be extendable to allow for decisions based on different rules (more algorithms).

+## Constraints

+## Considerations